NickDamiano/gem-detector/README.md

 * Right now I am only looking up information about the gem on rubygems.org.
 I would like to add the ability to parse inline references to github for specific gems to look up the gem information there.
 * Create a gem that allows someone to lookup gem information in the console using a lookup method.
- - Possibly have a command line menu that would let someone list out all of the gems on their system, arrow down to the gem they want to, hit enter, and read the information about the gem and its dependencies.
+ - Creates a gemfile-info.md file they can read through.